germal/OpenCVB/README.md

 *The bottom left is a top-down view of the point cloud data for an Intel D455 camera while the bottom right is a side view of the same point cloud.
 The red lines indicate where walls were detected.
 A slider controls the expected minimum length of a detected wall.
-The images are actually histograms of projections after correcting the point cloud data to align with the gravity vector from the integrated IMU on the D455 camera.*
+The images are actually histograms of point cloud data after aligning the point cloud with gravity from the IMU on the D455 camera.*

 ![](media/e377133fbea5d03a0c3d83299aa994bd.png)

 *OpenGL has an infinite number of ways to view a point cloud but visualizing top down and side views are the most satisfying complements to the image view.
-The “PointCloud_Backproject” algorithm provides both a top down view and a side view and back projects the objects clicked into the color image in the lower left corner.
-A mask is also provided for the object.
-The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and sharp, straight edges.
-The camera can be located with the red dot.
-These projections are available with cameras that include an IMU.*
+The “PointCloud_Backproject” algorithm uses the IMU to produced both a top down view and a side view.
+Clicking on an object will back project that object into the color image in the lower left corner.
+A mask for the object is also shown.
+The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and linear edges.
+The camera is identified with a red dot.*

 ![](media/d7ca291698e8ffd637a2d6df554e00ca.png)